ucbepic/docetl/README.md

 ### Split

-The Split operation divides long text content into smaller chunks and optionally includes contextual information from surrounding chunks.
+The Split operation divides long text content into smaller chunks.

 Required parameters:

-- `type`: Must be set to `"split"`.
+- type: Must be set to "split".
-- `split_key`: The key of the field containing the text to split.
+- split_key: The key of the field containing the text to split.
-- `chunk_size`: The maximum size of each chunk in tokens.
+- chunk_size: The maximum size of each chunk in tokens.

+Optional parameters:

-- `model` (optional): The language model's tokenizer to use; falls back to `default_model` if not specified.
+- model: The language model's tokenizer to use; falls back to default_model if not specified.
 Note that we don't actually run a language model here.

-Optional parameters:

-- `chunk_group_id_field`: The name of a new field where a randomly generated unique ID for each split record will be stored.
-All chunks from the same original record will share this generated ID.
-- `main_chunk_start`: A string to prefix the main chunk content (default: "<MAIN_CHUNK>").
-Only used when there are peripheral chunks.
-- `main_chunk_end`: A string to suffix the main chunk content (default: "</MAIN_CHUNK>").
-Only used when there are peripheral chunks.
-- `peripheral_chunks`: A dictionary specifying how to handle chunks before and after the current chunk.
-  - `previous`: Configuration for chunks before the current chunk.
-  - `next`: Configuration for chunks after the current chunk.

-Both `previous` and `next` can contain the following optional sections:

-- `head`: Chunks at the beginning of the document.
-- `middle`: Chunks between the head and tail.
-- `tail`: Chunks closest to the current chunk.

-Each section (`head`, `middle`, `tail`) can have the following properties:

-- `type`: Either "full" (include entire chunk) or "summary" (include a summary of the chunk).
-We default to "full" if the section is specified.
-If the section is not specified, we will not include any chunks/summaries from that section
-- `count`: The number of chunks to include (for `head` and `tail` only).
-Can be a fractional value.

-If you specify a `type` of "summary" for any section in `peripheral_chunks`, you must include a `summary_prompt` field in that section.
-This `summary_prompt` should be a Jinja2 template with a `{{ chunk_content }}` variable, which will be replaced with the chunk content when summarizing.

-Each chunk is summarized independently, and the resulting summaries are concatenated to provide peripheral context.
-You can optionally specify a `summary_model` for each section with a "summary" type.
-If not provided, the operation will use the `model` specified for the split operation or fall back to the `default_model`.

 Example: